Ahmedmmahdys/ros2_ws/README.md

   `(:FormworkPanel)-[:HOSTED_BY]->(:Column)`.

 Provide the level name (matches the `Level.name` property) and the mode you want to sequence (`Wall` or `Column`) as ROS parameters.
+If you omit the level name, the node automatically selects the first level in Neo4j that contains panels for the chosen mode and reports the selection.
 The executor defaults to the hosted Aura instance requested above (`neo4j+s://ae1083a1.databases.neo4j.io` with the provided managed credentials), so you can launch it without overriding the connection settings:

 ```bash
 ros2 run crane_builder neo4j_panel_chain_executor